DrehanM/PintOperatingSystem/doc/project1.md

 ```
 static void file_operation_handler(__LIB_SYSCALL_NR_H file_operation) {}
 ```
 This function synchronizes all the file_operations.
 It receives which file_operation it needs to perform from syscall_handler and calls the respective function.
 This function consists of a switch statement where each case corresponds to one of the file_operations.
+Before a file operation is called this function attempts to acquire the lock, if succesfull it executes the file operation, otherwise, it waits until the lock is released.
+After the file operation is completed, it releases the lock.

-Global Semaphore:
+Global Lock:
+This global lock will de defined in syscall.c as follows:
 ```
-static struct semaphore temporary;
+static struct lock global_lock;
-sema_init (&temporary, 1);
+lock_init(&global_lock)
 ```